Cruncher1/msgbox/README.md

 PyQt, ctypes, tkinter and others can do this, but with some complication. @asweigart developed a very nice cross platform pymsgbox module, but the native windows features were limited.

+I wanted to allow the user to name the buttons rather than remember message box types.
+So, the user can choose "Yes No Cancel" or even just "YNC".
+The same with choosing which button is defaulted "Cancel".
+I wanted the function to return the string of the button name pressed.
+So, if "Cancel" is pressed, the function returns the string "Cancel".

 I am only working on a windows desktop and am not interested at this time in cross- platform functionality.
 For that, one should use pymsgbox @asweigart.